KittyGiraudel/site/_posts/2021-03-22-a-tale-of-languages.md

 Today, we released the [French version of the Gorillas website](https://gorillas.io/fr).
 It’s only once we went live that I noticed an interesting piece of trivia I want to share in this article.

 For good or for bad, we decided not to translate the word “rider” (as in, a delivery person delivering goods on a bike) in French.
-There are a few ways to translate it, such as “<span lang="fr">livreur·se</span>” or “<span lang="fr">coursier·ère</span>”, but we decided to land on the anglicism “rider”, which (hopefully) is understandable enough.
+There are a few ways to translate it, such as “<span lang="fr">livreur·se</span>” or “<span lang="fr">coursier·ère</span>”, but we decided to land on the Anglicism “rider”, which (hopefully) is understandable enough.

 Now, our top call-to-action on the home page states “Become a rider” in English.
 Once translated, it says “<span lang="fr">Devenir rider</span>”.
 The problem is that “rider” means something in French, and it becomes “wrinkles.”
 That means the CTA essentially is pronounced as “Become wrinkled” by French screen-readers.
 Uh-oh.